-Found 50 - 60 results of 114 programs matching keyword "modes of transportation in antarctica"
+Found 50 - 60 results of 115 programs matching keyword "modes of transportation in antarctica"

+Greenland, shots taken while flying in a helicopter from the Ilulissat Airport out over the Greenland ice sheet to the remote field camp of researcher Sarah Das.
 Shots of the calving front of the Jakobsavn Glacier, Greenland's fastest moving glacier.
 Includes two shots of Mark Fahnestock's helicopter flying over.
 Join us as we celebrate the beginning of summer in the Arctic and the long, cold winter in Antarctica.
 We'll connect live to two polar field sites: Summit Camp atop Greenland's vast ice sheet, where the sun will be shining 24 hours a day, and the South Pole Research Station, now in the middle of 6 months of darkness.